Deirdre18/MongoDB-and-Python/README.md

 $ sudo pip3 install pymongo

+$ export MONGO_URI="mongodb://<username>:<password>@ds163162.mlab.com:63162/mydbtest1"
-$ export mongo_URI="mongodb://root:trickORTREAT0301@ds163162.mlab.com:63162/mydbtest1"
+$ export MONGO_DBNAME="dumpdinners"

+To access bashrc - type in terminal cd .. (root directory), then nano .bashrc.
+Then go to beginning and type:- export MONGO_URI="mongodb://<username>:<password>@ds163162.mlab.com:63162/mydbtest1" export MONGO_DBNAME="dumpdinners"
+Then x to exit, y to save, return to confirm file name.
+Close terminal and open a new one (to save) and type echo $MONGO_URI and echo $MONGO_DBNAME
-echo $MONGO_URI (we use this command, as in production when our code goes live, we don't want to expose passwords contained in these kind of connection strings).
+(we use this command, as in production when our code goes live, we don't want to expose passwords contained in these kind of connection strings).

 LESSON: